-The Navy maintains about three carriers deployed overseas most of the time, though three carriers constitute only one-quarter of the carrier fleet.
+By the end of the Cold War the Navy maintained about three carriers deployed overseas most of the time, though three carriers constitute only one-quarter of the carrier fleet.
 In peacetime, some carriers are in repair; others are in US ports to provide stateside duty time for their crews; still others are in transit to their operating stations.
 But the Navy maintained five of its 13 carriers overseas in the late 1970s, and throughout the 1980s the Navy planned on a third of the 15-carrier fleet being deployed overseas.

-Some policymakers contend that the United States does not need a force of 12 carriers, since US tactical airpower substantially exceeds that of any potential regional adversary.
-The Navy has a variety of ships other than carriers, including surface warfare units and large flat-deck amphibious vessels, that contributed to maintaining a U.S. naval presence in peacetime.
+Some policymakers contended that the United States did not need a force of 12 carriers, since US tactical airpower substantially exceeds that of any potential regional adversary.
+The Navy had a variety of ships other than carriers, including surface warfare units and large flat-deck amphibious vessels, that contributed to maintaining a U.S. naval presence in peacetime.
 In 1990, before the breakup of the Soviet Union, the Chairman of the Senate Committee on Armed Services recommended a force of 10 to 12 carriers.
 And during the 1992 campaign, President Clinton called for a Navy with 10 carriers.

 The marginal increase in coverage realized from increasing carrier force structure does not significantly diminish until the number of carriers increases beyond twelve.
 Response time for the arrival of the first carrier is determined strongly by homeport and deployment locations relative to the crisis location and is not strongly influenced by the carrier force structure unless the number of carriers is significantly reduced from the current number.
 However, the time required to have two carriers respond to the crisis is strongly influenced by the number of carriers in the Navy force structure.